Fariba-Kamani/Heritage-House-Price-Insight-Predictor/README.md

 ### Validation

-All code in the app_pages and src directories was validated as conforming to PEP8 standards using CodeInstitute's PEP8 Linter.
+All code in the app_pages and src directories was validated as conforming to PEP8 standards using [Code Institute CI Python Linter](https://pep8ci.herokuapp.com/).

 ### Automated Unit Tests